JKamlah/escriptorium_python_connector/README.md

 The escriptorium_connector package should be versioned in line with the [eScriptorium](https://gitlab.com/scripta/escriptorium) project, since different versions of eScriptorium will change their API surface and we cannot expect all production servers to be running the same version.
 Currently the latest version of the eScriptorium server is at version 0.10.2a, so the corresponding connector version should match at 0.10.2a, and any bugfixes to that version should be numbered as 0.10.2a.post1, 0.10.2a.post2, ..., 0.10.2a.postN.
 This will enable users to quickly verify they are using a connector that is compatible with the server they are accessing. __Note that the package has not yet reached full API coverage for any eScriptorium version, and thus it remains on a non-related version system.__

+### Tests

+It would be nice to get as much test covereage as possible in order to detect breaking changes in the eScriptorium API.
+Tests are found in the `./tests` folder and can be run with `poetry run pytest --cov-config=.coveragerc`, which will generate a nice code coverage report in HTML in the `./htmlcov` folder.

 ## Uploading to Pypi

 Poetry makes uploading to Pypi very easy.
 Just confirm that all the package details in `pyproject.toml` are correct, bump the version of the package `poetry version 0.0.15`, and then use `poetry publish --build --username $PYPI_USERNAME --password $PYPI_PASSWORD`, assuming you have set the environment variables `$PYPI_USERNAME` and `$PYPI_PASSWORD` appropriately (if you are using a Pypi token, then `PYPI_USERNAME=__token__` and `$PYPI_PASSWORD=<your-full-pypi-token>`).

+## Docker

+There were plans to create a simple docker-compose.yml setup in the `./escriptorium_docker` folder, which would enable immediate testing of the escriptorium_connector locally (are also via CI).
+This has not been completed, but would be a much appreciated addition in the future.